Rei-Ruimin/-TINY-CodingWebAO3/README.md

-# SFWAO3
+# CodingWebAO3
-Safe for Work AO3 -- Add code-like stuffs in ao3 articles to pretend that I am coding! :P Literally safe for work lol
+Add code-like stuffs in ao3 articles to let it look like a coding website lol, one of my whims

 1. load this chrome extension.
 2. Just open an AO3 article page and click the extension (only support chapter by chapter view right now)